Fangtangtang/allo-compiler/src/ir/README.md

 - **`typing_rule.py`**:
   - Defines type inference guidelines, specifically "CPP-style" rules.
-  - Handles result type deduction for arithmetic, comparison, and boolean operations based on operand types.
+  - Handles result type deduction for boolean operations based on operand types.

 - **`utils.py`**:
   - Provides utility classes such as `SymbolTable` and `Scope` to manage identifier resolution during compilation.

 - **`builtin/`**:
   - A comprehensive library for handling builtin functions and operations, designed to be extensible.
+  - Each builtin handler encapsulates its own type inference logic via the `infer` method.
+  - Each builtin handler construct the corresponding MLIR operations via the `build` method.